OsitaNduka/Third-Party-APIs-Daily-Planner-App/README.md

 ## Usage

-This is an App that allows an employee with a busy shedule to add important events to a daily planner so that they can manage their time effectively.
+This is an App that allows an employee with a busy schedule to add important events to a daily planner so that they can manage their time effectively.

 ![AppScreenshort](./assets/Work%20Day%20Scheduler.PNG)